 Marketing costs can vary greatly depending on the target audience.
 For instance, a new build tower in prime central London will have a different buyer from a new build housing estate in suburbia.
 Typical marketing costs may include the design of a website, the construction of a show suite, brochure design and print, newspaper or internet advertising campaigns, and potentially a launch day.

 Project managers or development managers ensure the successful delivery of a project.
 They are involved from the very start, and will liaise with all your appointed professionals and contractors.
 In developments over £3milion GDV, this tends to run at about 1-2% of build costs; but in smaller projects the project is usually self-managed by the developer.

 A structural or building warranty is a form of liability insurance, where your provider carries out an inspection process as the build progresses and issues a 10-year warranty on completion.
 It covers any major defects in design, materials or workmanship.
 The earlier you can start getting quotes, the better - there are a number of providers available, so shop around.
 Alternatively you can obtain an architect's certificate; which means if something goes wrong, you can sue the architect and prove negligence in order to obtain payment.
 This isn't a popular option, and most builders and architects prefer to take out a warranty instead.

 You can see how to manage these costs in Aprao by watching the video below:

-If you're not already signed up, you can join Aprao by clicking the link here and creating your own property appraisals in our platform.
+If you're not already signed up, you can sign up for a free trial of Aprao from our homepage and create your own property appraisals in our platform.